 *Be mindful of distance with staff and other patrons

 *Wipe down keyboard and mouse after use.
 Wipe down touched areas in bathroom after use.

 If you are uncomfortable with any of the above, we welcome you to utilize our curbside service.
 Information can be found HERE.
 To review our complete opening procedure and operations protocol, please go HERE.
 All of the above in-building expectations will be posted outside and the full document on our website.
-By entering the building you agree to abide by Library protocol.

 Lisa Murray, Director

 Ruth Moore was born and raised on Gott’s Island in the early 1900’s.
 Ruth was a best selling author from the 1940’s and on (and even had a book made into a movie “Deep Waters.”)
 She was called “New England’s answer to Faulkner” and if you like reading honest stories about Maine people in an authentic voice, you won’t be able to resist her novels, ballads and poetry.
 The issues she wrote about still resonate today.
 Each year we aim to introduce the works of Ruth Moore to a wider audience, while providing insightful conversation and programming to enrich our understanding of her life and work.

 Every year, around July 21, the Bass Harbor Memorial Library celebrates Tremont’s iconic bestselling author.
 We host an art show featuring work inspired by Moore’s writing, and host explore Ruth’s impact, history and legacy through programs such as author talks, panel discussions and theatre.
 In the past we have toured her home on Gott’s Island and her home in Bass Harbor.